 Our net tangible book value as of September 30, 2013, was €4.6 million (\$6.1 million), or €0.37 (\$0.50) per ordinary share.
-Net tangible book value per ordinary share represents the amount of our total tangible assets less our total liabilities, divided by the number of ordinary shares outstanding as of September 30, 2013, after giving effect to the 5-for-1 consolidation of our ordinary shares, which will have the effect of a reverse share split and will occur prior to the effectiveness of the registration statement of which this prospectus forms a part.
+Net tangible book value per ordinary share represents the amount of our total tangible assets less our total liabilities, divided by the number of ordinary shares outstanding as of September 30, 2013, after giving effect to the 5-for-1 consolidation of our ordinary shares, which had the effect of a reverse share split, that we effected on January 31, 2014.
 Because the reclassification of our ordinary A, B, and C shares into ordinary shares will occur on a one-to-one basis at the completion of the initial public offering, the reclassification will not result in additional dilution.

-After giving effect to the sale by us of 4,600,000 ordinary shares in this offering at an assumed initial public offering price of \$14.00 per ordinary share (€10.37 per ordinary share) (the midpoint of the estimated price range on the cover page of this prospectus), and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2013, would have been €46.9 million (\$63.3 million), or €0.77 per ordinary share (\$1.04 per ordinary share), giving effect to the 5-for-1 consolidation of our ordinary shares.
-This amount represents an immediate increase in net tangible book value of €0.40 per ordinary share (\$0.54 per ordinary share) to our existing shareholders and an immediate dilution in net tangible book value of €9.60 per ordinary share (\$12.96 per ordinary share), or 93% per ordinary share, to new investors purchasing ordinary shares in this offering at the assumed initial public offering price.
+After giving effect to the sale by us of 5,400,000 ordinary shares in this offering at the initial public offering price of \$17.00 per ordinary share (€12.60 per ordinary share), and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2013, would have been €65.8 million (\$88.8 million), or €3.74 per ordinary share (\$5.05 per ordinary share), giving effect to the 5-for-1 consolidation of our ordinary shares.
+This amount represents an immediate increase in net tangible book value of €3.37 per ordinary share (\$4.55 per ordinary share) to our existing shareholders and an immediate dilution in net tangible book value of €8.86 per ordinary share (\$11.95 per ordinary share), or 70% per ordinary share, to investors purchasing ordinary shares in this offering at the initial public offering price.
 We determine dilution by subtracting the pro forma net tangible book value per share after this offering from the amount of cash that a new investor paid for an ordinary share.
 The following table illustrates this dilution on a per share basis:

+Initial public offering price per ordinary share \$ 17.00 € 12.
+50 Net tangible book value per ordinary share as of September 30, 2013 0.50 0.50 37 Increase per ordinary share attributable to investors in this offering 4.55 3.
+37 Pro forma net tangible book value per ordinary share as of September 30, 2013 after giving effect to this offering 5.05 3.
+74 Dilution per ordinary share to investors in this offering 11.95 8.
+36

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per ordinary share would increase (decrease) the pro forma net tangible book value by \$0.07 (€0.05 per ordinary share) per ordinary share and increase (decrease) the dilution to new investors by \$0.93 per ordinary share (€0.69 per ordinary share), assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated expenses payable by us.
-If the underwriters exercise their option to purchase additional ordinary shares from us in full, the pro forma net tangible book value per ordinary share would be \$1.19 per ordinary share (€0.88 per ordinary share), and the dilution in pro forma net tangible book value per ordinary share to investors in this offering would be \$12.81 per ordinary share).
+If the underwriters exercise their option to purchase additional ordinary shares from us in full, the pro forma net tangible book value per ordinary share would be \$5.52 per ordinary share (€4.09 per ordinary share), and the dilution in pro forma net tangible book value per ordinary share to investors in this offering would be \$11.48 per ordinary share (€8.51 per ordinary share).

-The table below summarizes as of the date of this prospectus, the number of our ordinary shares, after giving effect to the 5-for-1 consolidation of our ordinary shares, which will have the effect of a reverse share split, the total consideration and the average price per share (a) paid to us by existing shareholders and (b) to be paid by new investors purchasing our ordinary shares in this offering at an assumed initial public offering price of \$14.00 per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses.
+The table below summarizes as of the date of this prospectus the number of our ordinary shares, after giving effect to the 5-for-1 consolidation of our ordinary shares, which had the effect of a reverse share split that we effected on January 31, 2014, the total consideration and the average price per share (a) paid to us prior to this offering by existing shareholders, and (b) to be paid by investors purchasing our ordinary shares in this offering at the initial public offering price of \$17.00 per ordinary share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.